 Our bush zendo is nestled in a deep valley beneath the high sandstone cliffs of Yengo National Park.
 Kodoji is approximately two hours north west of Sydney, near the small town of St. Albans.
 The facilities include a cottage equipped with a kitchen, dormitory style sleeping quarters, bush showers and a magnificent dojo (meditation hall).

-We undertake meditation retreats (sesshin) at Kodoji in autumn, winter and spring.
+We have meditation retreats (sesshin) at Kodoji in Autumn and Spring.